HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/migrate/next_steps/post_mig_activities/addon_integration_task/wcm_mls_migrate.md

         `./ConfigEngine.sh deploy-wcm-mls`

-4. If your server contains virtual portals, you must also run the following task for each virtual portal on your server:
+4. If your server contains virtual portals, you must also run a task for each virtual portal on your server, depending on your configuration.

+    If the virtual portal is configured to be accessed using an own virtual host name, run the following command:

     -   **Windows™**

-        C`onfigEngine.bat import-wcm-mls-data -DVirtualPortalHostName=VirtualPortalHostName -DVirtualPortalContext=virtual_portal_context_url`
+        `ConfigEngine.bat import-wcm-mls-data -DVirtualPortalHostName=<VirtualPortalHostName>`

     -   **AIX® and Linux™**

+        `./ConfigEngine.sh import-wcm-mls-data -DVirtualPortalHostName=<VirtualPortalHostName>`

+    If the virtual portal is configured to be accessed using a virtual context, run the following command:

+    -   **Windows™**

+        `ConfigEngine.bat import-wcm-mls-data -DVirtualPortalContext=<VP name>`

+    -   **AIX® and Linux™**

-        `./ConfigEngine.sh import-wcm-mls-data -DVirtualPortalHostName=VirtualPortalHostName -DVirtualPortalContext=virtual_portal_context_url`
+        `./ConfigEngine.sh import-wcm-mls-data -DVirtualPortalContext=<VP name>`

+    !!!note
+        - You can use only one of the `-DVirtualPortalHostName` or `-DVirtualPortalContext` parameters.
+        - When using `-DVirtualPortalContext`, ensure to set the virtual portal name and not the entire context path.
+For example, use `./ConfigEngine.sh import-wcm-mls-data -DVirtualPortalContext=VP1` when the portal is accessible using context root `/wps/portal/VP1`.

-5. Restart HCL Portal.
+5. Restart your HCL DX server.

 6. Repeat these steps on every server and cluster node.